Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Future Directions

 While existing digital twin frameworks have been applied in networking contexts, most current efforts focus on optimizing algorithmic performance within the virtual layer, rather than designing the virtualization infrastructure needed for GenAI-driven evolution.
-We believe that achieving a next-generation, evolution-capable AI network requires significant advancements in three areas, including efficient collection and representation of high-dimensional, heterogeneous environment data; memory and retrieval mechanisms for distilled knowledge, enabling cross-task transfer and generalization; and fine-grained temporal and spatial simulation of network dynamics to improve model adaptability and resilience.
+We believe that achieving a next-generation, evolution-capable AI network requires significant advancements in three areas, including efficient collection and representation of high-dimensional, heterogeneous environment data; memory and retrieval mechanisms for distilled knowledge, enabling cross-task transfer and generalization; and fine-grained temporal and spatial simulation of network dynamics to improve model adaptability and resilience. {Fig. \ref{fig_prospect} illustrates our vision for the application scenarios and functional roles of GenAI within the ETSI AI-Core architecture \cite{etsiGReni051}.}